2007 Houston Astros season: Rest of June

-July—August
+July–August

+On July 1, Craig Biggio was named NL Player of the Week.

+With a leadoff double on July 2, Craig Biggio attained the 1,000th extra-base hit of his career, during a 7–5 triumph over Philadelphia.
+Woody Williams (4–10) delivered a quality start (6 IP, 3 ER) to earn the victory.
+Hunter Pence homered in the bottom of the fifth inning.
+Biggio became the 25th Major Leaguer to attain 1,000 extra-base hits, with Rafael Palmeiro having been the most recent entrant.
+(Note: For combined seasons, in the regular season, requiring extra base hits ≥ 1000, sorted by ascending season.)

-Pence slugged his first career career walk-off home run on July 3, a fly ball to deep center field.
-The drive was off a José Mesa offering to sealed a 5–4 triumph over Philadelphia in the bottom of the 13th inning.
+Pence slugged his first career walk-off home run on July 3, a fly ball to deep center field.
+The drive was off a José Mesa offering to seal a 5–4 triumph over Philadelphia in the bottom of the 13th inning.

+On July 6, southpaw Wandy Rodríguez hurled his first career shutout, a four-hitter with one base on balls surrendered and 8 strikeouts.

 On July 24, Biggio announced that he would be retiring at the end of the 2007 season, his 20th season with the club (and a franchise record).
-He hit a grand slam in that night's game which broke a 3–3 tie and led to an Astros win.
+He hit a grand slam in that night's game which broke a 3–3 tie and sparked an Astros' 7–4 triumph over the Los Angeles Dodgers.
+Biggio's fourth career slam—and second of the campaign—it arrived thirteen years to the day of his most recent prior to 2007.

 On July 28, the Astros traded RHP Dan Wheeler to the Tampa Bay Devil Rays for right-handed slugger 3B Ty Wigginton and cash considerations.
 He was signed through 2009.
 On July 29, long time and former All-Star third baseman Morgan Ensberg was designated for assignment to make room for newly acquired Wigginton.

+Biggio golfed the final home run of his career on August 21, a leadoff shot to left field at Minute Maid Park off Joe Hanrahan of the Washington Nationals.
+This was the precursor to a big game for the future Hall of Famer, who went 3-for-6 with a double and 4 RBI.
+However, the Nationals were too powerful during this contest, scoring each frame between the fourth and seventh innings.
+Nook Logan countered with 5 hits and Ryan Zimmerman collected 4 RBI as the Nationals routed Houston, 11–6.
+It was Biggio's third bout of the season having picked up four RBI, establishing career high.